 One Valley Homestead Instructor introduces and supervises this activity with assistance of your group leaders.

 4 separate climbs, each 12.5 metres high allow the climber to negotiate a range of different challenges and mediums before belaying down on static rope.
 Each climber is safeguarded by a 3-person belay team with ropes wound through a belay bollard.
 Participants wear a waist harness and helmet for this activity.

 Two Valley Homestead Instructors introduce the course and supervise the activity with assistance of your group leaders

 This course is located in shaded bush 50 metres behind the accommodation units.
 Groups work their way through a circuit of obstacles to gain familiarity with the course and then time their circuits.
 The area is grassed, and drinking fountains provide fresh water.

 This activity is conducted by the group’s leaders after being briefed by Valley Homestead staff.

 Under the supervision of your staff (briefed by us), the group will make fruit scones, cook them in camp ovens and enjoy a cup of billy tea or milo with their cooking.

 This is a 2-hour activity which rotates with other selected activities.

 Just metres from our front gate is the paved Murray to Mountains Rail Trail.
 Bright is 25km away, Myrtleford is 10km away and the riding possibilities are limitless.
-A bicycle, helmet and commercially bottled water are provided.
+A bicycle and helmet are provided.